 A group of researchers calculated effect sizes on the basis of data from 13 high-quality studies published in 2010 and earlier.
 Key criteria for study inclusion were reports with primary data, statistics to allow calculation of effect sizes, and a control group; studies with patients who had psychological distress were excluded.

 The authors noted a consistent but not universal trend of worse performance by patients who received chemotherapy compared with groups who received other types of treatment, received no treatment, or were healthy.
-Furthermore, longer time in treatment was associated with increased impairment, and longer time since completion of treatment was associated with improvement.
+Furthermore, longer time in treatment was associated with increased cognitive impairment, and longer time since completion of treatment was associated with cognitive improvement.

 Objective cognitive deficits in breast cancer survivors receiving endocrine therapy

 Researchers identified 12 high-quality studies (including 2,756 patients) published between 1966 and 2015 that examined the impact of endocrine therapy on cognitive functioning.
 Study eligibility criteria included all prospective and retrospective observational cohort studies and randomized controlled trials that reported the impact of hormonal therapy, including selective estrogen modulators and aromatase inhibitors, on cognitive performance.
 Cognitive assessments were examined in breast cancer patients over time, from baseline to 6 months to 1 year and/or 2 years.